Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 ![Bot_CADRolemap04.png](/tutorials/getting-started/sonoran-cad-integration/bot_cadrolemap04.png)

+> If you've linked your Discord to CMS, CAD permissions will be handled by CMS > CAD integration {.is-warning}

 ## User Setup

 1. Every user in the Discord will get their [Secret ID from their Settings page](https://info.sonorancad.com/sonoran-cad/api-integration/getting-started/account-secret-id).
 2. Every user in the Discord will then use `/linkme` to link their Sonoran CAD account to their current Discord account.
 This will automatically populate their API ID.
-3. Community members can use the `/syncme` command in Discord to force a permissions sync.
+3. Community members can use the `/sync` command in Discord to force a permissions sync.
 4. Communities should **no longer use public permission keys in the CAD**, as the bot will automatically remove CAD permissions from users if they don't have a Discord role for it.

 Now, whenever a role is added or removed, the bot will automatically update the user's permissions to match!
 If the user ever leaves the server, the bot will immediately remove all permissions from their account, although they will still be in the community.